Carl Nixon

 Carl Nixon (born 1967) is a New Zealand novelist, short story writer and playwright.
-He has written four novels and a number of original plays which have been performed throughout New Zealand, as well as adapting both Lloyd Jones' novel The Book of Fame and Nobel prize winner J. M. Coetzee's Disgrace for the stage.
+He has written five novels and a number of original plays which have been performed throughout New Zealand, as well as adapting both Lloyd Jones' novel The Book of Fame and Nobel prize winner J. M. Coetzee's Disgrace for the stage.

 Early life and career

 Nixon was born and grew up in Christchurch, New Zealand.
 He attended St Andrew's College.
 He has said that he had remedial reading lessons as a child and "didn't really get into books until I was ten or so".
-In 1992, Nixon graduated with a master's degree in Religious Studies from the University of Canterbury.
+In 1992, Nixon graduated with a master's degree in religious studies from the University of Canterbury.
 His thesis was entitled For they shall be comforted : an examination of the liturgy, usage and adequacy of the funeral service in A New Zealand prayer book (1989) with reference to the grief of the bereaved.
 He briefly taught secondary school English before leaving to teach in Japan for two years.

 Nixon was one of the founding members of The Court Jesters, an improvisation troupe at the Court Theatre in Christchurch, in 1989.
 He began his writing career writing children's plays for the Court Theatre.
 He also wrote a young adult novel, Guardians of Mother Earth, published in December 1996.

 Literary career

 Nixon began writing for adults in 1997, and won the Sunday Star-Times Short Story Competition, for "My Father Running with a Dead Boy" in 1997 (his first short story) and "Weight" in 1999.
 He was a runner up in the Bank of New Zealand Katherine Mansfield Short Story Competition in 1999 and won the premier prize in 2007.
 His first collection of short stories, the best-selling Fish 'n' Chip Shop Song (Random House, 2006), was short-listed in the Best First Book Southeast Asia and South Pacific Region category in the Commonwealth Writers' Prize 2007.

 Nixon was the Ursula Bethell/Creative New Zealand Writer in Residence at the University of Canterbury in 2007, where he completed his first novel, Rocking Horse Road (Random House, 2007).
-Reviewing Rocking Horse Road in North & South magazine in August 2007, Warwick Roger said: "Nixon writes beautifully.
-He gets the style and timbre of teenagers just right ...
-Nixon has fulfilled the promise he showed with last year's book of short stories, Fish 'n' Chip Shop Song."
-He subsequently published two further novels, Settlers' Creek (Random House, 2010) and The Virgin and the Whale (Random House, 2013).
+Reviewing Rocking Horse Road in North & South in August 2007, Warwick Roger said Nixon "gets the style and timbre of teenagers just right" and had "fulfilled the promise he showed" in his first book.
+Nixon subsequently published two further novels, Settlers' Creek (Random House, 2010) and The Virgin and the Whale (Random House, 2013).
 In 2010/2011 he was the recipient of the NZSA Peter & Dianne Beatson Fellowship.
 Nixon's first three novels have been translated into German and published by Weidle Verlag in Bonn, Germany.
 The Virgin and the Whale was titled Lucky Newman in the German translation.